domenic/proposal-arraybuffer-transfer/README.md

 const buffer = tempBuffer.slice(0, bytesRead);
 ```

-But with `ArrayBuffer.prototype.realloc()`, you can (at the implementation's discretion) avoid the copy:
+But with `ArrayBuffer.prototype.realloc()`, the implementation may be able to avoid the copy:

 ```js
 const tempBuffer = new ArrayBuffer(1024 * 1024);
 const bytesRead = await file.readInto(tempBuffer, 0, tempBuffer.byteLength);
 const buffer = tempBuffer.realloc(bytesRead);
 ```

+If implementation conditions align correctly, no copies are performed here: `buffer` points to the same region of memory as `tempBuffer`, but now any bytes between `bytesRead` and `1024 * 1024` are freed, since they can be accessed neither via `buffer` (whose length is `bytesRead`) nor via `tempBuffer` (which is now detached).

 This API is less important than the `transfer()` API, and I look forward to the committee's feedback as to whether we should pursue it or not.